 An abolitionist manifesto for everyone fighting for revolution

 George Floyd's murder in Minneapolis triggered abolitionist shockwaves.
 Calls to defund the police found receptive ears around the world.
-Shortly after, Sarah Everard's murder by a serving police officer compounded these calls in Britain.
-But to abolish the interlocking systems of police, prison and border power, we must confront the legacy of Empire.
+Shortly after, Sarah Everard's murder by a serving police officer sparked a national abolitionist movement in Britain.
+But to abolish the police, prisons and borders, we must confront the legacy of Empire.

 Shanice Octavia McBean is a Black writer and activist in Sisters Uncut.
 She grew up in Handsworth, Birmingham, before moving to Tottenham.
 Describing herself as a revolutionary and Afro-Marxist, she has also organised in anti-racist groups and trade unions.